LenChang/Tech_Sharing/Angular/Decorators/ViewChild.md

   ngAfterViewInit() {
     // Redefine `seconds()` to get from the `CountdownTimerComponent.seconds` ...
-    // but wait a tick first to avoid one-time devMode setTimeout(() => this.seconds = () => this.timerComponent.seconds, 0);
+    // To avoid unidirectional-data-flow-violation error, you need to let the rendering process run again setTimeout(() => this.seconds = () => this.timerComponent.seconds, 0);
   }